Earth's Deep History: Synopsis

 From a geologist's perspective where everything has a history, Earth's Deep History explains how the discovery of the Earth's old age progressively moved humans from the center.
 It focuses on details of the difficult and slow path to knowledge, the difference between law-like and physical history and the interplay of science and religion.
-It expains how scholars gradually discovered and came to understand the mechanisms that shaped the Earth, rather than remaining limited by event reconstructions.
+It explains how scholars gradually discovered and came to understand the mechanisms that shaped the Earth, rather than remaining limited by event reconstructions.
 Earth's Deep History is considered to be a more condensed and approachable overview than Rudwick's previous works like Worlds Before Adam.

 Reviews

-Professor of geology and geoscientist Ted Nield, writing for Geological Society of London, praised the book and Rudwick's elegant prose and added that Earth's Deep History is a more approachable summary of voluminous previous works notably Worlds Before Adam.
+Professor of geology and geoscientist Ted Nield, writing for the Geological Society of London, praised the book and Rudwick's elegant prose and added that Earth's Deep History is a more approachable summary of voluminous previous works notably Worlds Before Adam.
 He concluded that "Our species' relegation to time's fringes surely merits, as a scientific revolution, proper respect.
 I didn't need convincing.
 This wonderful book will leave many more in no doubt."

 Assistant professor of philosophy Joyce Havstad praised the book for its summary of the long and difficult path of knowledge that led to what we know, but also criticized it for unpersuasively downplaying the conflict between science and religion and for focusing on the difference between law-like and historical sciences.
 "The fact that there are many instances—which Rudwick has described, and in which such religious and scientific viewpoints do not conflict with one another—does not establish that there are few such instances then or now in which they do conflict with one another. ...
 I am afraid that dealing with [creationism]—and with the challenge it poses to successful scientific communication, education, investigation, and policy-making—is a daunting task that I face on a nearly daily basis, as a philosopher of science and a professor who teaches evolutionary theory, Earth science, and more to US undergraduates."
 She otherwise found persuasive how Earth's Deep History makes the distinction between "(a) theorizing historically that an event has happened, and (b) theorizing physically about how an event was caused".
 Her conclusion was "it's a very good book and I enjoyed reading it everywhere".